Call of Duty: WWII: Post-release

+Retrospective reviews

+Retrospective assessments of Call of Duty: WWII have been mixed.
+Some publications rank it among the series' top 10 best games, whereas others do not.
+The series' return to its World War II roots was generally well received after its more futuristic predecessors, with Digital Trends saying that "it felt like Call of Duty 2 has been remade for the next generation of players".
+The single-player campaign received positive mentions for its Band of Brothers-like narrative, emotional moments, and set pieces, although the NME felt it was "enjoyable yet forgettable upon completion".
+The multiplayer was praised for returning to boots-on-the-ground gameplay, although the mode's progression and Divisions systems, and Headquarters social hub received mixed opinions.
+NME said that, despite its WWII setting, the gameplay still "feels slick and modern, with red dots and lasers strapped to 1940s weaponry".
+Discussing the Zombies mode, Digital Trends believed the mode felt "out of place in an otherwise serious game".

+Comparing WWII to other games in the series, ComicBook.com found it to be a "servicable" entry that lacked innovation.
+More negatively, Complex ranked the game among the series' worst titles, citing problems such as a poor launch, weapon imbalancing, and poorly designed maps.
+TheGamer also ranked it poorly, saying "It was just far too ambitious for its own good, ultimately making it suffer in the end."

 Sales

 The game earned over USD500 million within its first three days of release.
 On December 20, 2017, it was announced that the game had generated over in worldwide revenue, and was the highest-grossing console game of the year in North America and second highest in the United Kingdom.
 By the end of 2017, the game had over 20.7 million players, 12.1 million players on PlayStation 4, 7.8 million players on Xbox One, and 825,000 players on Steam.

 The PlayStation 4 version sold 168,234 copies within its first week on sale in Japan, making it the best-selling game of that week in the country.